hugomaiavieira/Webservice-1.5/source/english.md

     * U - unavailable
     * T - Temporarily unavailable
     * X - Service doesn’t supported by this card issuer
+    * E - There are some error on data sent.
+Check if all fields were sent.
   * The node containing the XML of AVS must be encapsulated by "CDATA" term, to avoid problems with the parter of request.
   * All fields contained AVS node must be filled.
+  * When some field is not relevant, the tag must be sent with NULL or N/A.
   * It's necessary enable the option AVS on the register.
 To enable an option AVS on the register or consult the participant banks please, contact Cielo E-commerce Web Support..

 <aside class="warning">According contract, this additional service is subjected to charge from the moment of the request for consulting AVS.
 For more information, please, contact our service center, commercial manager or Cielo E-commerce Web Support.</aside>